-Update for the Quarters Ended September 30, and December 31, 2021 reported as SPV.
+On December 1, 2021, Mount Royal Resources Ltd., an Australian mining company (ASX: MRZ), announced that it had acquired a 75% interest in Northern Lights Minerals Pty Ltd (previously reported as SPV.
 Co.) an Australian proprietary limited company with mining claims (held by a Canadian subsidiary) and the rights to acquire a significant land package of further mining claims (Acquisition Assets) in the Upper Eastmain Greenstone of eastern Eeyou Istchee Baie-James Territory, northern Québec.
 Focus' Eastmain-Léran/Alta Option and Eastmain-Léran/Staked properties are included in Northern Lights Minerals' Acquisition Assets.
 Mount Royal Resources Ltd. Is now the Operator of the Eastmain-Léran project.